mealoneisok/plot-Gantt-Chart-for-different-cpu-scheduling-algorithms/readme.md

-# CPU Scheduling Algorithm and its Gnatt's Chart
+# CPU Scheduling Algorithm and its Gantt Chart

 # Description

-A f****** course asked me to draw the Gnatt's charts for different cpu scheduling algorithms according to specific arrival time, burst time, priority of some processes so I made this program to answer it.
+A f****** course asked me to draw the Gantt charts for different cpu scheduling algorithms according to specific arrival time, burst time, priority of some processes so I made this program to answer it.

 # How